-On arrival at these Stations, you will receive your written instructions (the 'Scenario'), and have up to five minutes to prepare.
+On arrival at Station 4, you will receive your written instructions for the Communication encounter (the 'Scenario'), and have up to five minutes to prepare.
 If you do not receive your instructions when you sit down at the Station, you must ask for them.
 You will be provided with paper on which you may wish to make rough notes, and you may take these into the Station with you but must leave them with the examiners after the encounter is finished.